Vukodlok/Leetcode_Challenges/README.md

 - Valid Anagram: Determine if one string is an anagram of another.
 - Valid Palindrome: Determine if a string is a palindrome (same backwards and forwards).
 - Valid Parentheses: Determine if all paentheses have been closed in order.
+- Valid Sudoku: Check if a 9x9 2D matrix uniquely contians 1-9 in each row, column, and 3x3 grid.
 - Word Pattern: Determine if a string of words follows a given pattern.
 - Zigzag Conversion: Convert a string into a zigzag format like a backwards N.